awilliams-atx/faceplace/README.md

 [Live][live]

-faceplace is a full-stack web application inspired by Facebook.
-Major technologies include Ruby on Rails, PostgreSQL, and React.js, and Flux.
+Faceplace is a full-stack web application inspired by Facebook.
+Major technologies include Ruby on Rails, PostgreSQL, React.js, and Flux.

 ## Features & Implementation